willkessler/jupytergraffiti/README.md

 ![kernel_restart](./images/kernel_restart.png)

-By default, *Jupyter Graffiti* starts off in *View* mode, ie you can only play existing _Graffitis_.
-To create your first _Graffiti_ in a Notebook, you will need to switch to *Create* mode.
-Assuming you've already run `import jupytergraffiti`, you must now execute this in a cell by itself:
+By default, *Jupyter Graffiti* starts off in *View* mode, ie you can only play _Graffitis_ already added to a Notebook.
+To create your very first _Graffiti_ in a Notebook that has none, you will need to switch to *Create* mode.
+Assuming you've already run `import jupytergraffiti`, you must execute this (in a cell by itself):

 ```
 jupytergraffiti.api.set_access_level('create')